A Gene Ranking Framework Enhances the Design Efficiency of Genome-Scale Constraint-Based Metabolic Networks under Time Limits: Method

-RatGene\cite{ma2025ratgene} is an algorithm that models the quantitative relationship between the reaction rates of the two most critical reactions in a growth-coupled production state by utilizing the growth-to-production ratio and fully integrating the Boolean function of GPR associations.
-In this study, a priori knowledge enables us to rank gene importance according to nine strategies.
-Leveraging this ranking, the MILP problems constructed by RatGene can be decomposed into subproblems by fixing the values of binary variables corresponding to a subset of the most important genes.
+RatGene\cite{ma2025ratgene} is an algorithm that identifies gene deletion strategies for achieving growth-coupled production based on MILP, using the growth-to-production ratio.
+In the computational experiments of this study, we apply the proposed gene ranking framework to the MILP problems constructed by RatGene.
+By fixing the values of binary variables corresponding to the most important genes, the original problem is decomposed into multiple subproblems.

 Assuming that a set $D$ of $\kappa$ genes is selected, we can construct $2^{\kappa}$ subproblems by assigning values of 0 and 1 to each variable separately.
 Let $\xi$ be a natural number such that $\xi=1,2,...,2^{\kappa}$.
-Define the $\xi$-th subproblem $P_{\xi}$ as:
+Let us define the $\xi$-th subproblem $P_{\xi}$ as: \allowdisplaybreaks

 where the objective function is constructed as minimizing the sum of $l_0$-Norm of the reactions scaled by the theoretical maximum growth rate (TMGR) and the negative biomass reaction rate.
-The coefficient TMGR is to normalize the two objectives in the objective function to the same level of extent.
-Upper or lower bounds are imposed on the three reactions to simulate the actual cell growth process. $\alpha$ is a fixed value in each MILP.
+The coefficient TMGR is used in the objective function to prioritize the minimization of the $l_0$ norm, and then to maximize the growth rate when the $l_0$ norm is the same.
 In RatGene, the appropriate $\alpha$ is obtained by iteratively assigning different values to form a series of MILPs.
-Then, solve those MILPs.
-In addition, each binary variable $y_{d_k}$ corresponding to the gene $d_k$ in the selected set $D$ is assigned a value of 1 or 0.
-From this, the following inference can be readily drawn.
+Each binary variable $y_{d_k}$, corresponding to gene $d_k$ in the selected set $D$, is assigned a value of $0$ or $1$.
 In the MILP problem $P_{RatGene}$ formulated by RatGene, it is possible to decompose the problem into $2^{\kappa}$ subproblems.
-The complexity of each subproblem is less than $P_{RatGene}$.
-Therefore, we parallelize the computation of these subproblems, which can greatly save time compared to solving the original problem.
+Therefore, we parallelize the computation of these subproblems.